-3. Research Design & Empirics
+4. Research Design

-Our primary objective is to explore the within-firm impact of policy-induced ICT investments on workers, and we undertake this analysis in Section 3.3.
+Our primary objective is to explore the within-firm impact of policy-induced ICT investments on workers, and we undertake this analysis in Section 5.2.
 As a first step, we estimate a "first stage" effect in order to quantify the investment response by firms to the tax incentive.
-In a "second stage" we then estimate the impact of the tax incentive on worker outcomes which, when combined with the first stage estimates, allows for the calculation of an "implied IV" estimate of the impact of the ICT investments on labor demand within the firm.
+In a "second stage" we then estimate the impact of the tax incentive on worker outcomes.
 Finally, we use the same strategy to investigate the complementary role of organizational change as a co-determinant of the observed effects.

-In each case we employ a standard regression discontinuity (RD) research design that exploits firms' differential incentive to invest in ICT in the neighborhood of the 50 employee threshold (Lee and Lemieux, 2009; Imbens and Lemieux, 2008).
-In the context of the potential-outcomes framework, we denote $Y{it}$ as the outcome variable of interest-e.g., investment in ICT equipment; $Y{it}(1)$ as the observed value when firm i is "treated" with eligibility for the ICT tax allowance in period t; and $Y{it}(0)$ as the observed value if the firm is not treated (i.e., has more than 50 employees).
-Further denote $Emp{it}$ as the number of employees in firm i at time t.
+In each case we employ a standard regression discontinuity (RD) research design that exploits firms' differential incentive to invest in ICT in the neighborhood of the 50 employee threshold (Lee and Lemieux, 2010; Imbens and Lemieux, 2008).
+In the context of the potential-outcomes framework, we denote Y{it} as the outcome variable of interest-e.g., investment in ICT equipment; $Y{it}(1)$ as the observed value when firm i is "treated" with eligibility for the ICT tax allowance in period t; and $Y{it}(0)$ as the observed value if the firm is not treated (i.e., has more than 50 employees).
+Further denote Emp{it} as the number of employees in firm i at time t.
 Under the assumption that the treatment is randomly assigned within a small neighborhood around the eligibility threshold, the causal impact of the treatment on the outcome variable for firms within this neighborhood is then given by